What Do You Become After You Lose a Loved One to Alzheimer's

 I know I thought and thought.
 I decided I could volunteer at a hospital that would be perfect.
 I soon realized that much as I loved to help people and take care of people that this was not the answer.
 It was just too close.

 I thought I would think about going to college for something I wanted to do.
 I couldn't decide what to take up.
 Alzheimer's was still a part of my life.
 I wanted to make people understand that these people were not to be avoided.
 I wanted to do the best I could to teach others about this disease.
 It all started when I had to do a presentation on something.
-Teacher told me I would have to do research.
-Told her that I knew a lot about the subject.
+The teacher told me I would have to do research.
+I told her that I knew a lot about the subject.
 I did some research through an Alzheimer's support group and what I knew.
 When I was done, my instructor said she knew more than she had thought possible.
 She taught brain injury cases and she was happy to know this.

 Where do you get a job in the field of teaching about this disease?
-Well there was no place that I could find.
+Well, there was no place that I could find.
 I help people get through what they are going through when they are put in my path.
 The one thing that no one realizes is that the caregiver has let their body suffer because the loved one comes first.
 I never thought I had let my body go so badly.

 I think that the best thing to do with that extra time we have is to explain to others who are going through this what we have learned about where to get help, what the legal issues are and everything we can help them with.
 Who better to teach others going through something we have been through?

 I love to teach other people about Alzheimer's because there is not such a stigma about this disease.
 It isn't catching.
-You can go and see the person that is sick and don't abandon the family member's.
+You can go and see the person that is sick and don't abandon the family members.
 I don't make any money for teaching and have thought about going back to college to learn a new trade.

 You can take classes to learn about the disease or go into something else.
 I have a couple of things going through my mind.
 It seems that one of them is different.
 I would like to get my theology degree or accounting or writing.
 It is a hard decision to go back to being one person.